-At Salinas Valley Memorial Hospital our administration, nursing staff and physicians are committed to the best in patient care practices.
-Delivering quality care, while maintaining a patient-family centered atmosphere, is essential to our success.
-Our patient’s families play an important role in the healing process and often times assist in identifying and responding to patient concerns.
+At Salinas Valley Memorial Hospital, our administration, nursing staff and physicians are committed to the best in patient care practices.
+We are committed to delivering quality care, while maintaining a patient/family-centered atmosphere.
+Our patients' families play an important role in the healing process and often times assist in identifying and responding to patient concerns.

-In most areas there are no age restrictisons for visitors.
-However, the units listed below have different visiting hours and/or age limitations.
+In most areas there are no age restrictions for visitors.
+However, the units listed below have different visiting hours and/or age limitations:

-Pediatrics: Parents/guardians are encouraged to visit and paricipate in the child's care aytime during the day and evening.
+Pediatrics: Parents/guardians are encouraged to visit and participate in their child's care anytime during the day and evening.
 Due to space restraints, only one parent/guardian may stay overnight.
 During the acute phase of an infections illness, visitors are limited to immediate family only.
-Only siblings of the patient under the age of 12 may visit in the pediatrics unit.
+Visitors under the age of 12 are limited to siblings of the patient.

-NICU: The Neonatal Intensive Care Unit (NICU) at Salinas Valley Memorial Healthcare System (SVMHS) fosters the philosophy of Family Centered Care.
-Parents/guardians are encouraged to visit and participate in infant feeding and care of their infant.
-In general, visitation in the NICU is limited to parents and grandparents for the first twenty-four(24) hours.
+NICU: The Neonatal Intensive Care Unit (NICU) at Salinas Valley Memorial Healthcare System fosters the philosophy of family centered care.
+Parents/guardians are encouraged to visit and participate in the feeding and care of their infant.
+In general, visitation in the NICU is limited to parents and grandparents for the first 24 hours.
 Thereafter, other visitors may accompany the parent.
 Parents may provide a list of persons who are authorized to visit the infant when parents are not present.
 Photo ID may be required.

-Mother/Baby: In order to provide time for new mother’s to rest and recover, we have established quiet time from 2pm to 4 pm each day.
+Mother/Baby: In order to provide time for new mothers to rest and recover, we have established quiet time from 2 to 4p.m. each day.
 During quiet time, visiting is not prohibited, but we request you respect this time as a window of rest for our new families.

-After a patient transfers to the Mother/Baby Unit, regular visiting hours will apply.
-Visitors should limit the time of their visits to allow the new mother and baby time to rest, bond, and allow for the necessary patient education.
+After a patient transfers to the Mother/Baby Unit, regular visiting hours apply.
+Visitors should limit the time of their visits to allow the new mother and baby time to rest and bond and for the necessary patient education.
 The father of the baby or significant other is allowed to visit at any time and may stay overnight in the mother’s room.
-Only children of the patient under the age of 12 may visit.
+Only children of the patient who are under the age of 12 may visit.
 Children under the age of 12 must be supervised by an adult (not the patient) at all times and not be disruptive to nursing staff or other patients.
-Visitors are encouraged to limit the number of visitors to 2 at a time.
+Please limit the number of visitors to two at a time.
 The father of the baby/significant other and siblings are not counted as visitors.

-Emergency Department: Two visitors are allowed in the treatment area per patient unless otherwise authorized by the medical staff.
-All visitors must wait in the Emergency Department waiting area and should limit the number of visitors in the waiting area to two visitors per patient as a courtesy to other families sharing this small area.
+Emergency Department: Two visitors per patient are allowed in the treatment area unless otherwise authorized by the medical staff.
+Visitors can wait in the Emergency Department waiting area.
+Please limit the number of visitors in the waiting area to two visitors per patient as a courtesy to other families sharing this small area.